MicrosoftDocs/biztalk-docs/biztalk/core/loans-processing-using-business-rules-biztalk-server-sample.md

    - Enlists and starts the orchestration.

 > [!NOTE]
->  If your BizTalk host name is not BizTalkServerApplication, modify the file Setup.bat and the file LoanProcessorBinding.xml to reflect the proper host name.
 >
-> [!NOTE]
+> - If your BizTalk host name is not BizTalkServerApplication, modify the file Setup.bat and the file LoanProcessorBinding.xml to reflect the proper host name.
->  You should confirm that [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] did not report any errors during the build and initialization process before attempting to run this sample.
+> - You should confirm that [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] did not report any errors during the build and initialization process before attempting to run this sample.
->
-> [!NOTE]
->  If you choose to open and build the projects in this sample without running the file Setup.bat, you must first create a strong name key pair using the .NET Framework Strong Name utility (sn.exe).
+> - If you choose to open and build the projects in this sample without running the file Setup.bat, you must first create a strong name key pair using the .NET Framework Strong Name utility (sn.exe).
 Use this key pair to sign the resulting assemblies.
->
-> [!NOTE]
->  To undo changes made by Setup.bat, run Cleanup.bat.
+> - To undo changes made by Setup.bat, run Cleanup.bat.
 You must run Cleanup.bat before running Setup.bat a second time.

 ## Running This Sample